MarineAutonomy/Active-Heave-Compensation/RL Codes for AHC/DDPG-Keras/README.md

-This repository contains the codes from the article "Deep Reinforcement Learning Based Controller for Active Heave Compensation".
+This repository contains the codes for the article "Deep Reinforcement Learning Based Controller for Active Heave Compensation".

 Controllers Compared

 1. PD Controller
-2. DDPG Algorithm
+2. Reinforcement Learning based control (DDPG Algorithm)

-Cases
+Cases Analysed

 1. No disturbance and no measurement noise
-2. With offset
+2. Offset Tracking
 3. With disturbance but no measurement noise
-4. With measurement noise but no disturbance
+4. With measurement noise but no disturbance [High noise and Low noise]

-Steps
+Steps to run the code

 1. Install all the packages from the requirements.txt file.